vplesko/OrbLang/docs/pages/functions.md

 };
 ```

-Overloaded functions must not conflict with each other, meaning they have to have different signatures.
+Overloaded functions must not conflict with each other, meaning they need to have different signatures.
 This definition would now raise errors due to conflicts:

 ```
 fnc square (x:i32) i64 {
-    ret (* (cast i64 x) x);
+    ret (* x x);
 };
 ```
 {: .code-error}